-Started by Ron Gregg in 1980, Outdoor Research’s first product was a pair of insulated gaitors designed to help mountaineers climb in some of the coldest temperatures on earth.
+Started by Ron Gregg in 1980, Outdoor Research’s first product was a pair of insulated gaiters designed to help mountaineers climb in some of the coldest temperatures on earth.
 Gregg didn’t stop there, and continued innovating, designing products that anyone who spends time in the backcountry can appreciate.
-Since the brand’s inception, the manufacturing facility in Seattle has been stop one.
-Currently there are 80 employees there, all specializing in tactical gear for the elite forces of the military.
+Since the brand’s inception, the manufacturing facility in Seattle has been a beacon of American-made quality.

 Thule makes everything from hard goods to soft goods, and while not all its products are made in the USA, all of its cargo boxes sold in the US are made stateside in Chicago.
 Back in May 2016, Thule opened a new center for all cargo box production.
 Thanks to this facility, Thule is more efficient and flexible when creating the boxes that help Americans everywhere travel with more gear for their adventures.

 Darn Tough has been making high-quality and durable socks in its Northfield, Vermont mill since 2004.
-Currently worth over $40 million, Darn Tough’s mill at Cabot Hosiery has 208 machines running 24 hours a day, five days a week, pumping out thousands of socks per day.
 Merino wool is the magic fabric that keeps these socks running for years.

 Filson makes some of the most handsome jackets, bags and clothing for the outdoor market in Seattle.
-Its luggage recently caught our attention,, but we’re also big fans of its rain jackets and rugged outerwear.
+Its luggage has caught our attention, but we’re also big fans of its rain jackets and rugged outerwear.
 Since 1897, C.C.
 Filson sold entire outfits to west-bound pioneers during the gold rush.
-The rugged aesthetic continues to guide the brand as it crafts durable and comfortable gear well into its 121st year.
+The rugged aesthetic continues to guide the brand as it crafts durable and comfortable gear well into its 123rd year.

 While not everything Topo Designs makes is born in the USA, the brand’s classic packs are built in Colorado.
-Day packs, quick packs and mountain packs are available in Topo’s signature, and distinctive, bright colorways.
+Day packs, quick packs and mountain packs are available in Topo’s signature bright colorways (and understated ones, too).
 One of our favorite Topo Designs products is the Accessory Bag with 1000D Cordura fabric and a sturdy YKK zipper.

 Keen’s EVOFIT One sandal is born and bred in the USA — more specifically, in Portland, Oregon.
 The sneaker/sandal hybrid is built for use in the water or on the trail, and feels like a second skin.
 The shoe takes its cues from nature and its technology from the Keen Innovation Lab, making it versatile and comfortable.

-Since 1932, Danner has crafted boots to help you conquer your next adventure — whether that’s trekking through the snow to work, hiking along tree lined Adirondack trails, or navigating the switchback trails of the Grand Canyon.
-In use, you can feel the difference in quality of Danner’s boots over other competitors.
+Since 1932, Danner has crafted boots to help you conquer your next adventure — whether that’s trekking through the snow to work, hiking along tree-lined Adirondack trails, or navigating the switchback trails of the Grand Canyon.
 The Portland Select line of boots includes city to mountain hikers and dress boots, all made in the USA.

-Western Mountaineering, a brand that specializes in top notch sleeping bags, has been around for more than 30 years.
-The brand’s bags are some of the best ones in the market and are made in San Jose, California.
+Western Mountaineering, a San Jose, California-based brand that specializes in top-notch sleeping bags, has been around for more than 30 years.
 No matter what temperature you’re sleeping in, the bags will keep you warm from -40 degrees Fahrenheit to 45 degrees Fahrenheit.